Guidelines for APSP Standard Writing &

 VIII.
 APSP Committee Code of Conduct

-- We adhere to APSP's anti-trust policy.
+- We adhere to APSP's antitrust policy and APSP’s Volunteer Code of Conduct.

 - We will make decisions based solely on the best interests of the committee's work and the organization.